Brufoli sottopelle: la skincare routine per eliminarli

 CAUSES OF UNDER-THE-SKIN PIMPLES

-5. Insufficient or incorrect facial cleansing.
+5. Inadequate or incorrect facial cleansing.

 UNDER-THE-SKIN PIMPLES OR CYSTS?

-Under-the-skin pimples are also known as ‘‘cystic acne’’.
+Under-the-skin pimples are also known as 'cystic acne'.

 Below is the recommended skincare routine: